HOW DOES CANCER DEVELOP?

 Cancer is thought to develop as a consequence of genetic damage in normal cells.
 The damage can be congenital (10-15 percent of cancer cases) or be caused by, for example, external factors.
 The cell contains genes which in turn contain germ plasma (DNA) that determines how the cell’s proteins are to be produced.
 Cancer develops when a string of mutations take place in genes that govern the cell’s ability to grow and divide.
 These mutations often lead to an overstimulation of cell growth and often there is recognized an abnormal cell metabolism.
-The cells also contain tumour suppression genes which in the case of cancer slow down with an uncontrolled cell division as a result.
+The cells also contain tumor suppression genes which in the case of cancer slow down with an uncontrolled cell division as a result.
 Similar slowing signals can originate from surrounding cells.
-Normally it takes several years, even decades, for enough mutations to occur to develop a cell into a tumour cell.
+Normally it takes several years, even decades, for enough mutations to occur to develop a cell into a tumor cell.
 During this period the transformed cell is very brittle and weak.
 During this period we can affect its future fate provided we know of its existence.

 The cause of the cancer is often known and it is even possible to chart which genes have been damaged.
 Genes can be damaged by external factors, such as radiation, lifestyle factors such as nutrition and the environment, by toxins in the environment and by certain medications and viruses.
 The body’s own repairing mechanism for correcting incurred injuries, inflammation, is thought to favour cancer growth if it continues uncontrollably and hinders the body’s defence mechanism against cancer.